MaxNentwich/semantic-novelty/README.md

 folder, copy necessary scripts and run analysis.
 Connection is established with SSH.
 Use `options.run_local = false` to compute on a server.
 The [main_ieeg_itrf](Remote_computation/main_ieeg_itrf.m) script in the 'Remote_computation' folder needs to be copied onto the server or the mounted local folder.
 Scripts for remote computation have been tested on Linux only.
-`options.cluster = 'user@xxx.xx.xx.xxx` is the username and IP adress to adress to the server. 'options.remote_home' defined the home directory on the server.
+`options.cluster = 'user@xxx.xx.xx.xxx` is the username and IP adress to adress to the server. `options.remote_home` defines the home directory on the server.
 Data and scripts will be copied there.
 `options.parallel_workers` sets the number of cores used as workers for parallel processing.
 `options.use_compute_node` uses a compute node on the server that is accessed with SSH from the master node.
 This option is specific to our